Kamil-Krawiec/Tutor-Django-App/README.md

 # Tutor-Django-App
-My application for students looking for tutors and tutors wanting to list advertisement.
+My application for students looking for tutors and tutors wanting to list their advertisement.

 What features it has: